troelskn/acts_as_searchable/README.md

-ActAsSearchable
+ActsAsSearchable
 ===

-Adds a class method `act_as_searchable` on ActiveRecord models.
+Adds a class method `acts_as_searchable` on ActiveRecord models.
 To use, call the method in your models:

     class Ticket < ActiveRecord::Base
-      act_as_searchable
+      acts_as_searchable
     end

 This will provide a scope `search` on the model, that takes a string for searching full-text.